 Be realistic and know that you will end up with household damages.
-Puppies chew, pee and poop.
-They also vomit!
+Puppies chew, pee, poop, and vomit.
 It’s almost like having a toddler!
-But the puppies can be very loving and willing to make you happy.
-They can be sweet one minute and then raise your boiling point less than a second later!
-They can follow a command with no issues and then one morning they look at you as if you just spoke a foreign tongue!
-We call that the “teenage years.”
-The puppies do give 100% unconditional love—even when you least expect it!
+But puppies can be very loving and they are so willing to do everything to make you happy.
+They can be sweet one minute and then raise you to your boiling point less than a second later!
+They can follow a command with no issues one day, then one morning, they look at you as if you just spoke a foreign language!
+In the dog raising world, we call that the “teenage years.”
+The puppies do give 100 percent unconditional love—even when you least expect it!

-What else should society know about puppy raising and service dogs?
+What else should people know about puppy raising and service dogs?

 A service dog is NOT a pet.
 It’s not something that you get and then ignore.
 It’s not a highly trained dog that will be able to go through life without constant training and reinforcement from you.
 Working with a puppy in training is an ongoing commitment that requires stamina and patience.
 These dogs are deemed medical equipment—the same as a wheelchair, crutches, or a cane—and you don’t pet those items, so don’t pet a service dog.